 What can you do on your visit to Morro Bay?

 Plenty.
-Visit the Morro Bay Chamber’s website for more info.
+Please visit the Morro Bay Tourism Bureau’s website for more info.

 Here’s a list of our staff’s favorite Morro Bay activities:

 • Go for a paddle on the bay